 7. Unscrew and remove the mudguard from under the engine.

-8. Remove the nuts securing the exhaust outlet pipe to the manifold.
+8. Unscrew the nuts securing the exhaust outlet pipe to the manifold.
 Lower the distribution pipe and remove the gasket.

 9. Disconnect the exhaust pipe behind the front muffler or catalytic converter as described in Section 3.

-10. Remove the bolt, remove the spring that secures the exhaust outlet pipe to the suspension on the side of the gearbox.
-Lower the distribution pipe and front muffler from the vehicle.
+10. Remove the bolt and spring securing the exhaust outlet pipe to the transmission side suspension.
+Lower the exhaust outlet pipe and front muffler from the vehicle.

 11. Unscrew the nuts, remove the cross member from the bottom behind the gearbox (photo).

-13. Unscrew the clamping bolt, pull the clutch off the shift rod (photo).
+13. Unscrew the clamp bolt, pull the coupling off the gear shift rod (photo).

-14. Unscrew and remove the transmission front cover (photo).
+14. Unscrew and remove the front gearbox cover (photo).

-15. Where equipped, unscrew driveshaft cover under vehicle.
+15. Where equipped, unscrew the drive shaft cover from underneath the vehicle.

-16. Unscrew and remove the bolts securing the inner CV joints to the gearbox drive flanges.
-Note the location of the bolt plates, remove the gaskets if any.
-Tie the drive shafts on one side, cover the internal connections with plastic bags to prevent dust and dirt from entering (photo).
+16. Loosen and remove the bolts securing the inner CV joints to the transmission drive flanges.
+Note the location of the bolt plates, remove the shims if any.
+Tie the drive shafts together on one side, cover the inner joints with plastic bags to prevent dust and dirt from getting in (photo).

 17. Remove the clutch slave cylinder as described in Section 5, but do not disconnect the hydraulic hose.
 Tie the slave cylinder to one side.